MohammadShapouri/advanced-software-engineering/README-2.md

 ---

+### **2. The Two Main Parts of an SDM**
+According to the Unified Process, a methodology is split into two distinct but complementary parts: the **Static** part (the Language) and the **Dynamic** part (the Process).

-### 2. Part One: The Modeling Language
+#### **Part I: The Modeling Language (The Syntax and Semantics)**
-The slide describes this as a set of conventions comprising **Syntax and Semantics**.

-**Extended Detail:**
-A modeling language is the **"Vocabulary"** of the project.
-It allows engineers to visualize the system before building it, much like an architect uses blueprints.

-*   **Syntax (The Grammar):** This defines the rules for how the symbols look and are combined.
-For example, in UML (Unified Modeling Language), a "Class" is a box, and an "Inheritance" relationship is a solid line with a hollow arrow.
-If you draw it differently, you have violated the syntax.
-*   **Semantics (The Meaning):** This defines what those symbols actually *mean* in the real world.
-For example, if two boxes are connected by a line, the semantics tell us that these two software components must be able to send data to one another.
-*   **Why it's necessary:** It provides a "Common Language."
-It ensures that a developer in India and a tester in Germany looking at the same diagram understand exactly the same thing.

----
+This is the "vocabulary" and "grammar" used to describe the system.
+In USDP, this is almost always the **Unified Modeling Language (UML)**.
+*   **Syntax (The Notation):** This refers to the rules for what the diagrams look like.
+Just as English has rules for punctuation and spelling, UML has rules for how to draw a "Use Case" (an oval) or a "Class" (a rectangle).
+It ensures that a diagram drawn by a developer in London is understood perfectly by a developer in New York.
+*   **Semantics (The Meaning):** This is the most important part.
+It defines what the symbols *actually mean*.
+For example, the semantics of an "include" relationship between two Use Cases specifies that the behavior of one is strictly required by the other.
+Without agreed-upon semantics, different team members might interpret the same diagram in different ways.

-### 3. Part Two: The Process
+#### **Part II: The Process (The "Recipe")**
-While the Modeling Language is the vocabulary, the **Process** is the **"Instruction Manual."** The slide identifies four specific functions of a process:

-#### A. Guidance on the "Order of Activities"
-*   **Detail:** It defines the **Lifecycle**.
-Does the team gather all requirements first (Waterfall), or do they build a small piece and show it to the customer immediately (Agile)?
-The process dictates the flow of work from the "Idea" phase to the "Maintenance" phase.

-#### B. Specification of "Artifacts"
-*   **Detail:** An "artifact" is any tangible work product produced *during* development that is **not** the final code.
-*   **Examples:** Requirement documents, Use Case diagrams, Test Plans, and User Manuals.
-The methodology tells the team: "To finish the Design phase, you *must* produce a Class Diagram and a Database Schema."

-#### C. Direction of "Tasks" (Individual vs. Team)
-*   **Detail:** This defines **Roles and Responsibilities**.
-*   **Individual:** What is the developer’s specific task today? (e.g., writing a specific function).
-*   **Team:** How do we integrate our work?
-The process defines how the "whole" comes together, ensuring two people aren't working on the same thing or leaving a gap where no one is working on a critical feature.

-#### D. Criteria for "Monitoring and Measuring"
+While the modeling language tells you *how to speak*, the Process tells you *what to say and when*.
+The process is the "dynamic" component that governs the behavior of the team.
+It has four specific roles as listed on the slide:

+1.  **Provides guidance as to the order of activities:**
+    *   It defines the "Workflow."
+It tells the team, "First, we capture requirements; then we analyze them; then we move to design."
+It prevents the team from jumping into coding before they understand the problem.
+2.  **Specifies what artifacts should be developed:**
+    *   **Artifacts** are the tangible "work products" produced during the project.
+This includes models (Use Case Models, Design Models), documents (Architecture Description, Risk List), and the code itself.
+The process ensures you don't waste time creating useless paperwork, but only the artifacts necessary to move to the next step.
-*   **Detail:** This is the **Management** aspect of the methodology.
+3.  **Directs the tasks of individual developers and the team:**
-*   **Monitoring:** How do we know if we are 50% done or 90% done? (e.g., tracking "Story Points" or "Milestones").
-*   **Measuring:** This involves **Metrics**.
-How many bugs were found per 1,000 lines of code?
-Is the project over budget?
-A good methodology provides the "KPIs" (Key Performance Indicators) to judge if the project is succeeding or failing.
+    *   The process assigns **Roles**.
+It clarifies who is responsible for what.
+For example, the "Architect" is responsible for the overall structure, while the "Use-Case Specifier" is responsible for detailing user requirements.
+This eliminates confusion and overlapping efforts.
+4.  **Offers criteria for monitoring and measuring:**
+    *   A project is only successful if you can prove it is on track.
+The process provides **Milestones** (like the "Architecture Milestone" at the end of Elaboration).
+It gives managers a way to measure progress based on "demonstrable results" (e.g., "Is 80% of the use cases defined?") rather than just "gut feelings" or hours worked.

 ---